Rabat, the Royal Capital of Morocco is often overlooked in most itineraries. Here’s 5 wonderful things to do and see in Rabat. Enjoy everybody!!!

 In fact, Rabat, along with Chefchaouen and Meknes, were the best cities I’ve ever visited in Morocco since the smiles you’ll get here will always be genuine ones.

 If you’re a traveler who loves culture and architecture, then Rabat is definitely the city for you.
+Also, check out some of the best things to do in Algeria if you plan to visit more North African countries!

 Last but not least, don’t forget to use our Booking.com Affiliate Link of Wonders for making hotel reservations.